-Recruitment is the lifeblood of any business, but it can be an expensive process – particularly if you don’t comply with UK recruitment law and find your company in hot water.
+Recruitment is the lifeblood of any business, but it can be an expensive process – particularly if you fall foul of UK recruitment law.

-For example, those applying for a job with you who think you may be behaving unfairly, could build a case against you.
+For example, if someone applying for a job with you thinks you've behaved unfairly, then they could build a case against you.

 What is recruitment support?

 The support offered by specialist recruitment and employment lawyers can be vital to achieving business success when hiring staff.

 Recruitment law exists to protect people against unfair or discriminatory practice by employers, and the recruitment support that First4Lawyers provides to businesses helps to ensure recruitment practices comply with the law.